NLED/aurora-protocol/README.md

 1/22/2021: Work in progress, if it is not done soon, bug me to finish it at jnygaard@NLEDshop.com

+I swear this will be updated soon with a functional example program for NodeJS command line, along with branches for ElectronJS and Cordova.

+LED controllers and devices that can be interfaced are available at www.NLEDshop.com Custom devices for products and OEMs are available.
+Please Contact Us.

 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES